i2p/i2p.i2p/Docker.md

 # Then open http://127.0.0.1:7657 in your local browser
 ```

-Alternatively, set `IP_ADDR=0.0.0.0` to bind services to all interfaces — but **only do this on a trusted network**, as it exposes the console and proxies to anyone who can reach the container.
+Alternatively, set `IP_ADDR=0.0.0.0` to bind services to all interfaces inside the container.
+Do this only when required and only on a trusted network, as it may expose the console and proxies to anyone who can reach published host ports.

 ---